NSokolov114/100DaysOfCode/ideas-for-projects.md

 ### Visualisation for all sorting algorithms
 There are a few good websites already, so this one is just for me.
 But it'd help me to really understand how they work.

+### Portfolio website
+Well, I need a personal website showing what I can do, not just GitHub.

 ## Contents
 * [Rules](rules.md)
 * [Log](log.md)